mylesj/deep-entries/README.md

 // ]
 ```

-The map functions follow a pattern of returning `undefined` if passed `undefined` such that
+The map-functions follow a pattern of returning `undefined` if passed `undefined`
-they may be composed with filters, without throwing errors.
+such that they may be composed with filters, without throwing errors.

 ```js
 const { pipe } = require('ramda')